bryanbraun/bryanbraun.github.io/_posts/2018-10-24-i-cant-believe-they-gave-me-an-a-for-this-garbage.md

 It was awful.
 I can't believe they gave me an "A" for this garbage.

-If I wrote **anything** like this outside of school, it would be pretty much useless.
-Emails, a book, a flyer, an instruction manual, a conference proposal, a blog post... you name it!
-Even [highly technical writing](https://www.bryanbraun.com/2013/07/11/jargon/) must be less insufferable.
+If I wrote anything like this outside of school, it would be pretty much useless.
+Emails, a book, a flyer, an instruction manual, a conference proposal, a blog post... you name it.
+Even [highly technical writing](https://www.bryanbraun.com/2013/07/11/jargon/) has to be less insufferable.

 I mean, let's just look at the first sentence: